T-G-P/Coding-Challenges/vimeo_api/README.md

 Production
 -------------
-The api is currently live with BASE URL:
+The api is currently live hosted on Digital Ocean with BASE URL:

 [http://tobias.perelste.in:8002/vimeo/api/v1.0/](http://tobias.perelste.in:8002/vimeo/api/v1.0/)